Guangzhou Metro: Line 8

 The first section of Line 8, from Xiaogang to Wanshengwei, opened in 2002 and ran as part of Line 2 until the extension to the line was completed in September 2010.
 Line 8 ran from Fenghuang Xincun to Wanshengwei.
 The section from Changgang to Wanshengwei opened on 25 September 2010 when the split-off from Line 2 was complete.
 The section west of Changgang did not open until 3 November 2010 due to disputes over the environmental impact of the cooling facilities at Shayuan.
 The remaining section from Fenghuang Xincun to Cultural Park and Cultural Park to Jiaoxin are opened on 28 December 2019 and 26 November 2020 separately.
 Line 8's color is teal.

 Line 9

-The 20.1 km long underground route is operated by six-car trains, which runs from Fei'eling to Gaozeng, serving 10 stations.
+The 20.1 km long underground route is operated by six-car trains, which runs from Fei'eling to Gaozeng, serving 11 stations.
 The line, other than Qingtang station, went operational on 28 December 2017.
 Line 9 mainly serves as a link for the passengers of Huadu District and Guangzhou North railway station to the rest of the system, having only one transfer station with Line 3 at Gaozeng.
 After the Tianhe Coach Terminal–Tiyu Xilu spur line of Line 3 is split off to form part of Line 10, the line is expected to be connected into Line 3 using the reserved switches at Gaozeng to become a new spur line.
 Line 9's color is pale green.

+Line 10

+The 17.2 km long initial section of Line 10 from Xilang to Yangji East opened on 29 June 2025.
+Line 10 connects Tianhe with Liwan via Haizhu.
+Due to logistical uncertainties in constructing the connection between Yangji East and Shipaiqiao (which requires track dismantling and reconfiguration), the section between Shipaiqiao and Tianhe Coach Terminal which currently runs as a branch of Line 3 will not be incorporated into the line yet.
+All stations on the line are underground.
+Line 10's color is bluish grey.